-I am currently a postdoctoral researcher in the department of Biological Sciences at the Georgia Institute to Technology where I focus on the geobiology of hypersaline paleolake sediments as analogs for ancient lacustrine systems on Mars.
+I am currently a staff scientist at the Lunar and Planetary Institute where I focus on the geobiology of hypersaline paleolake sediments as analogs for ancient lacustrine systems on Mars.

 I attended the University of Illinois for my undergraduate education where I received both a B.S. in general engineering and a B.S. in biology through the schools Engineering/LAS-5 dual degree program.
 While a student at Illinois, I had several opportunities to participate in summer research internships with Honeywell, Virginia Institute of Marine Science and the Kennedy Space Center.
 I was also a cooperative education student for three years with The Boeing Company’s International Space Station Contract at NASA Johnson Space Center.